Susan Smith, who killed her 2 young children 30 years ago, denied parole - Local News 8

 The prosecution pointed to reports Smith was having an affair with her boss’ rich son who had just broken up with her because he didn’t want children.
 Her attorneys argued she was suicidal and depressed and intended to stay in the car with her children.

 Smith was convicted of murder.
-Now 53, she has served 30 years of her life sentence, making her eligible for parole under state law at the time of her trial.
+Now 53, she has served 30 years of her life sentence, making her eligible for parole.

 As of the first week of November, the Office of Victim Services had received at least 360 letters, emails and messages about Smith’s parole hearing, with all but six opposing granting her parole, the department said.

-The parole board makes decisions at its discretion, and parole may be granted within moments of the hearing’s conclusion Wednesday, or the board could wait until a later time or date, according to the department.

-Smith’s attorney, Tommy A. Thomas, did not respond to a request for comment before the hearing.
+Smith’s attorney, Tommy A. Thomas, did not respond to a request for comment before or after the hearing.
+He told the board Wednesday his client was “truly remorseful.”

 Smith’s three decades in prison haven’t been uneventful.
 She has faced a number of internal disciplinary charges.